privacyguides/privacyguides.org/README.md

 2. Push the tag to GitHub: `git push --tags`
 3. [Create a new release](https://github.com/privacyguides/privacyguides.org/releases/new) selecting the new tag
     - Title the release the same as the tag version number without the `v`, i.e. `2.X.X`
+      - For more significant releases, add a **short** title, for example [2.3.0 - Localization Support](https://github.com/privacyguides/privacyguides.org/releases/tag/v2.3.0) or [2.2.0 - Removing Social Networks](https://github.com/privacyguides/privacyguides.org/releases/tag/v2.2.0)
-    - GitHub should let you auto-generate release notes, otherwise copy notes from the changelog
+    - GitHub should let you auto-generate release notes based on PR titles
+      - Mark more significant changes in bold, see [2.3.0](https://github.com/privacyguides/privacyguides.org/releases/tag/v2.3.0) for example
 4. Publish release, it will be deployed to the live site automatically
+    - When publishing more significant releases (generally any with a MINOR version increment) check the "Create a discussion for this release" box to post an announcement